Measuring developer productivity via humans

 Use transactional surveys where appropriate

 Transactional surveys capture feedback during specific touchpoints or interactions in the developer workflow.
-For example, platform teams can use transactional surveys to prompt developers for feedback while they are in the midst of creating a new service in an internal developer portal.
+For example, platform teams can use transactional surveys to prompt developers for feedback while creating a new service in an internal developer portal.
 Transactional surveys can also augment data from periodic surveys by producing higher-frequency feedback and more granular insights.

 Avoid survey fatigue

 Many organizations struggle to sustain high participation rates in surveys over time.
 Lack of follow-up can cause developers to feel that repeatedly responding to surveys is not worthwhile.
-It is therefore critical that leaders and teams follow up and take meaningful action after surveys.
-While a quarterly or semi-annual survey cadence is optimal for most organizations, we’ve seen some organizations be successful with more frequent surveys that are integrated into regular team rituals such as retrospectives.
+Therefore, it is critical that leaders and teams follow up and take meaningful action after surveys.
+While a quarterly or semi-annual survey cadence is optimal for most organizations, we’ve seen some organizations succeed with more frequent surveys integrated into regular team rituals such as retrospectives.

 Using qualitative and quantitative metrics together

 Qualitative metrics and quantitative metrics are complementary approaches to measuring developer productivity.
-Qualitative metrics, derived from surveys, provide a holistic view of productivity that includes both subjective and objective measurements.
+Qualitative survey metrics provide a holistic view of productivity, including subjective and objective measurements.
 Quantitative metrics, on the other hand, provide distinct advantages as well:

 • Precision.
 Humans can tell you whether their CI/CD builds are generally fast or slow (i.e., whether durations are closer to a minute or an hour), but they cannot report on build times down to millisecond precision.
 Quantitative metrics are needed when a high degree of precision is needed in our measurements.

 • Continuity.
-Typically, the frequency at which an organization can survey their developers is at most once or twice per quarter.
-In order to collect more frequent or continuous metrics, organizations must gather data systematically.
+Typically, an organization can survey its developers only once or twice per quarter.
+To collect more frequent or continuous metrics, organizations must gather data systematically.

-Ultimately, it is through the combination of qualitative and quantitative metrics – a mixed-methods approach – that organizations can gain maximum visibility into the productivity and experience of developers.
-So how do you use qualitative and quantitative metrics together?
+Ultimately, organizations can gain maximum visibility into developers’ productivity and experience by combining qualitative and quantitative metrics—a mixed-methods approach.
+So, how do you use qualitative and quantitative metrics together?

-Engineering leaders find this approach to be effective because qualitative metrics provide a holistic view and context, providing wide understanding of potential opportunities.
+Engineering leaders find this approach effective because qualitative metrics provide a holistic view and context, allowing for a wide understanding of potential opportunities.
 Quantitative metrics, on the other hand, are typically only available for a narrower set of the software delivery process.

-Google similarly advises its engineering leaders to go to survey data first before looking at logs data for this reason.
-Google engineering researcher Ciera Jaspan explains: “We encourage leaders to go to the survey data first, because if you only look at logs data it doesn’t really tell you whether something is good or bad.
-For example, we have a metric that tracks the time to make a change, but that number is useless by itself.
-You don’t know, is this a good thing?
-Is it a bad thing?
-Do we have a problem?”.
+Google advises its engineering leaders to consult survey data before examining log data.
+Google engineering researcher Ciera Jaspan explains, “We encourage leaders to look at the survey data first because relying solely on log data doesn’t reveal whether something is good or bad.
+For instance, we have a metric that tracks the time taken to implement a change, but that number is meaningless.
+You can’t determine if it’s a good thing or a bad thing or if there’s a problem.”

-A mixed-methods approach allows us to take advantage of the benefits of both qualitative and quantitative metrics while getting a full understand of developer productivity:
+A mixed-methods approach allows us to take advantage of the benefits of both qualitative and quantitative metrics while getting a full understanding of developer productivity:

 1. Start with qualitative data to identify your top opportunities